Relocating from Switzerland to Portugal

 Remote Work for a Swiss Employer

-Remote work from Portugal for a Swiss employer can be attractive, but the structure matters.
-Residence, payroll, social security, tax withholding, employer obligations, and the place where work is effectively performed may all become relevant.
+Working remotely from Portugal for a Swiss employer can have implications for residence, taxation, payroll, social security, withholding, employer obligations, and the place where employment is effectively performed.

 Consultants, Directors, and Business Owners